User Credential Storage

 user_authentication: hashed_passwords: true|false

 If Anchore is configured to support bearer tokens, the tokens are generated and returned to the user but never persisted in the database.
-All tokens expire, and currently Anchore does not support refresh tokens, upon expiration a user must re-authenticate with the username and password to get a new token.
 Users must still have password credentials, however.
 Password persistence and protection configuration still applies as in the Password section above.

 Configuring Hashed Passwords and OAuth